-With more than six years of providing quality CPA and business certifications to more than 2,500 international and domestic students from numerous countries such as India, Africa, Philippines and China, our two-year Postgraduate Accounting Diploma Program will equip you with the experience and skills you need to excel as a CPA.
+With more than six years of providing quality education to more than 2,500 international and domestic students from numerous countries such as India, Africa, Philippines and China, our two-year Postgraduate Accounting Diploma Program will equip you with the experience and skills you need to excel as a CPA.

 Selkirk College Postgraduate Accounting

 Are you considering a career in finance, accounting or as a chartered professional accountant (CPA)?
 Let us help you achieve your goal.
 Our Postgraduate Accounting Diploma is designed to enable you to gain essential professional skills, strengthen your accounting knowledge and help you stand out from the crowd in the job market.

 The Postgraduate Accounting (PGA) diploma at Selkirk College will give you a solid financial accounting and management background to advance your career in this high-paying field.
 As a student in our Postgraduate Accounting Diploma Program, you will have the opportunity to complete the course requirements for the CPA qualification in a professional and supportive environment, and to learn from qualified and experienced accounting-accredited instructors.

 The course content provides you with valuable theoretical in accounting principles, and practical experience to guide you toward accreditation as a chartered professional accountant.